covid-visualizer/alpha/README.md

 Dates are specified by the format `M--D` where M and D are the number of the month and the day, respectively.
 * Note there are two hyphens between the month number and the day number.
 For example the ides of March would be `3--15`
 * This unusual format is used because spreadsheets often change the format of entries such as 3/15 into some internal representation for a date that may vary between different spreadsheet vendors.

+### Parameters -- Data Dictionary

+* `county_name$` = The long name of the county.
+Is used in plot titles when there is no concern about the length of the title.
+* `shortname$` = The short name of the county.
+Is used in plot titles when there is concern about the length of the title.
+Is also used to label lines in the plot.
+* `lockdown^` = The date that the county-wide lockdown began, in `M--D` format.
+* `staffed_beds#` = The number of hospital beds in the county that have nurses assigned to them.
+* `ventilators#` = The number of ventilators in the county.
+This is assumed to include ventilators in neonatal ICUs.
+* `icu_open_lo##` = The fraction of the county ventilators that determine the lower bound for estimating the number of typically open ICU beds in the county.
+That is, the model multiples the number of ventilators in the county by the fractional number `icu_open_lo##` and gets a number of beds that are typically open in that county's ICUs.
+This is the minimum number of open beds.
+* `icu_open_hi##` = Same as `icu_open_lo##` but is used to calculate the maximum number of ICU beds typically available in the county.

 <a name="python"></a>
 # Python Code